-In addition to our audit of the annual accounts, we have also audited the administration of the Board of Directors and the President of Kommuninvest i Sverige AB (publ) for the year 2020 and the proposed appropriations of the Company's profit or loss.
+In addition to our audit of the annual and consolidated accounts, we have also audited the administration of the Board of Directors and the President of the Kommuninvest Cooperative Society for 2020 and the proposed appropriations of the Society's profit or loss.

-We recommend to the general meeting of shareholders that the profit be appropriated in accordance with the proposal in Board of Directors' report and that the members of the Board of Directors and the President be discharged from liability for the financial year.
+We recommend that the Annual General Meeting appropriate the Society's profits in accordance with the proposal presented in the Board of Directors' Report and that the Meeting discharge the Members of the Board of Directors and the President from liability for the financial year.